thegeek-sys/Vault/Class/Cybersecurity/Cryptographic concepts.md

 >[!example] Encryption with private key
 >![[Pasted image 20251009231105.png]]

+In summary it is possible both to encrypt with the public key of the receiver (the receiver will then decrypt with his private key) and to encrypt with your private key (the receiver will then decrypt using the sender’s public key)
 ### Applications for public-key cryptosystems

 | Algorithm      | Digital signature | Symmetric key distribution | Encryption of secret keys |